 Course covers paralegalism as a career and includes relationship of attorney and paralegal in decision-making and systems procedures, introduction to law, legal terminology, bibliography, and brief history of law.
+(2)

-LA3-3 units Legal Research
+LA 3 - 3 units Legal Research

-Prerequisite: Satisfactory score on English writing skills assessment or a passing grade in ES 12 or 14 3 hours lecture weekly
+Prerequisite: ES 12 or ES 14 3 hours lecture weekly

 Course gives students a general introduction to basic legal research tools and their use to accomplish research requirements of a legal practice.
+(2)

-LA5-3 units Legal Drafting
+LA 5 - 3 units Legal Drafting

-Prerequisite: LA3 3 hours lecture weekly
+Prerequisite: LA 3 3 hours lecture weekly

 Course concentrates on legal writing and is aimed to improve writing techniques.
 Students will learn to write technically in legal terms.
+(2)

-LA 7-3 units Civil Litigation
+LA 7 - 3 units Civil Litigation